Essential Django packages ❤️

 python-dotenv

-I tend to reach for python-dotenv although I have also used django-environs for this functionality.
-There are a bunch out there, but all I really want is a way to load an .env file into Django settings (at least in development).
-Follow twelve-factor and keep secrets out of your code.
+I tend to reach for python-dotenv although django-environs is also great.
+There are a bunch of similar libraries available, but all I need is a way to load an .env file into Django settings to follow the twelve-factor approach and keep secrets out of my code.

 django-cache-memoize